PaulineRoca/AIP2016/00_Installation/install.md

      * close your session using the `apple menu` (clic on the apple icon on the top left of your screen), then `Log Out your_user_name`, or using the `Shift Cmd Q` keyboard shortcut

 13. Testing expyriment
   0. log in your session
   1. open a Terminal
   2. Launch the ipython console by executing the command
      ```
      ipython
      ```
   3. In this ipython console, once you see the `In [1]: ` and the blinking cursor, type or copy paste the following lines one by one
      ```
      import expyriment
      ```

      ```
      exp = expyriment.design.Experiment(name="test")
      ```

      ```
      expyriment.control.initialize(exp)
      ```

      Then you should see this message:
      > Python is running in an interactive shell but Expyriment wants to initialize a fullscreen
      > Do you want to switch to windows mode?
 (Y/n)

-    Confirm the switch to a windowed mode by hitting the `Enter` key (Y is in uppercase to show it's the default option, you can also type "yes" then hit `Enter`).
+  4. Confirm the switch to a windowed mode by hitting the `Enter` key (Y is in uppercase to show it's the default option, you can also type "yes" then hit `Enter`).

-    Then you should see the expyriment window appear and do its stuff ("preparing expyriment...") until the "Ready" message is dosplayed
+  5. Then you should see the expyriment window appear and do its stuff ("preparing expyriment...") until the "Preparing experiment..." message is displayed
+  6. Select the python window and execute the following command:
      ```
      expyriment.control.start()
      ```

+  7. Then you should select the expyriment window and hit `Enter` to validate the subject number.
+     The windows should now diplay "Ready".
+Hit `Enter` a second time to validate.
+  8. Select the python window, you should see the `In [X]: ` and the blinking cursor after which you can start typing, then execute the following command to finish the experiment and close the window:
      ```
      expyriment.control.end()
      ```

      If this doesn't work, turn your computer on and of again, then retest expyriment.

 __________________________________________________